minetest/minetest/doc/client_lua_api.md

     * See [`HUD definition`](#hud-definition-hud_add-hud_get)
 * `hud_get(id)`
     * returns the [`definition`](#hud-definition-hud_add-hud_get) of the HUD with that ID number or `nil`, if non-existent.
+* `hud_get_elements()`:
+    * returns a table indexed by all present HUD IDs and containing corresponding HUD element definition structures.
 * `hud_remove(id)`
     * remove the HUD element of the specified id, returns `true` on success
 * `hud_change(id, stat, value)`